Wednesday, April 26, 2023

 √2 = (p-6q)/q

-3) As p and q are co-primes, (p-6q)/q is rational, so √2 is also rational which contradicts the actual fact that √2 is irrational.
+3) As p and q are co-primes, (p-6q)/q is rational, so √2 is also rational which contradicts the fact that √2 is irrational.

 4) So, 6 + √2 is irrational number.